funk-af/baanx-contracts/README.md

 #### recoverAsset(uint64,uint64,address)void

 Allows the owner to recover Algo (asset `0`) or any ASA held by the contract — used to reclaim MBR that has returned to the contract.
+Args: `asset, amount, recipient`.

 ### Configuration

 #### setWithdrawalTimeout(uint64)void

+Owner-only.
 Set the number of seconds a permissionless withdrawal request must wait before it can be executed.

-#### setEarlyWithdrawalPubkey(byte[32])void

-Set the ed25519 public key used to authorize permissioned (early) withdrawals.

-#### setRefundAddress(address)void / getRefundAddress()address

-Set/read the address allowed to issue refunds.

-#### setSettlementAddress(uint64,address)void / getSettlementAddress(uint64)address

-Set/read the settlement address that funds for a given asset are settled to.

-### Asset allowlist

-#### assetAllowlistAdd(uint64,address)void
+#### setWithdrawalPubkey(byte[32])void

 Owner-only.
-Opts the contract into an asset (MBR funded by the contract) and records its settlement address.
+Set the ed25519 public key used to authorize permissioned withdrawals.

-#### assetAllowlistRemove(uint64)void
+#### setOmnibusAddress(address)void / getOmnibusAddress()address

-Owner-only.
-Closes the contract out of an asset and deletes its settlement address.
-The freed MBR remains in the contract.
+Owner-only setter / read the omnibus address that debited funds are sent to.

 ### Cards

 #### cardCreate(address,uint64)address

 Owner-only.
-Generates a brand new rekeyed account for the given card holder and funds its minimum balance (plus asset opt-in MBR if an asset is provided) from the contract.
+Generates a brand new rekeyed account for the given card holder and funds its minimum balance from the contract.
+If an asset is provided (non-zero), also funds the asset opt-in MBR and opts the card into that asset.
 Returns the new card address.

 #### cardClose(address)void